 Rationale for WIC

-Writing intensive courses benefit students by:
+Writing intensive (WI) courses benefit students by:

-1) improving writing skills as a means of self-expression
+- Improving writing skills as a means of self-expression

-2) increasing knowledge and understanding of course content
+- Increasing knowledge and understanding of course content

-3) enhancing critical thinking skills
+- Enhancing critical thinking skills

 Criteria for WIC

+- Writing is a Significant Part of the Coursework.
 A minimum of twenty pages of written work will be assigned in a variety of formal and informal writing assignments and formats throughout the semester.
 This might include, but is not limited to: research reports, critical essays, laboratory reports, logs, journals, or short in-class responses.

+- Writing is Learned Through Revision.
 The instructor will provide opportunities for substantial revision in which the student responds to instructor feedback as well as discipline-specific writing instruction.

+- Writing is a Significant Part of the Course Grade.
 At least 30% of the course grade must be based on writing assignments.